romeric/Fastor/README.md

 # Fastor
-**Fastor** is a **FA**st **S**IMD op**T**imised tens**OR** algebra framework, with emphasis on tensor contraction algorithms typically arising in the mechanics of nonlinear solids, fluids and coupled continua.
+**Fastor** is a **FA**st **S**IMD op**T**imised tens**OR** algebra framework, with emphasis on tensor contraction algorithms typically arising in classical mechanics, in particular, in finite element analysis of nonlinear solids, fluids and coupled continua.
 There are two paradigms that Fastor exploits:

-- **Operation minimisation/complexity reducing algorithms** via statically dispatched (zero-overhead) bespoke kernels for a set of tensor products using either a priori knowledge of tensors (through topological studies) or smart expression templates (that perform mathematical transformation or *compile time* graph optimisation) or both
+- **Operation minimisation/complexity reducing algorithms** via statically dispatched (zero-overhead) bespoke kernels for a variety of tensor products using either a priori knowledge of tensors (through topological studies) or smart expression templates (that perform mathematical transformation or *compile time* graph optimisation) or both
-- **Data parallelism/stream computing** by utilising explicit SIMD (SSE/AVX) intrinsics
+- **Data parallelism/stream computing** by utilising explicit SIMD (SSE/SSE2/SSE3/SSE4/AVX/AVX2/AVX512/FMA) instructions

 ### High-level API
 Fastor provides a high level interface for tensor algebra.
 As a first example consider the following